 Range: E92 Spacetime Volume

+Quantification: many to one, necessary (1,1:0,n)

 Scope note:

 This property identifies the E92 Spacetime Volume that defines a S22 Segment of Matter.
 The spatial boundaries of the E92 Spacetime Volume are defined through S4 Observation or declaration while the temporal boundaries are confined by S18 Alteration events.

+Examples:

+This google earth image marks in red the accumulation zone (S22) of the landslide which is defined by the evolution (E92) of the landslide of Santomerion village in 2008.

 In First Order Logic: